Employee Promotion: The Types, Benefits, & Whom to Promote

 Employee Promotion is also a helpful tool for reducing attrition retention.
 Attrition has been a dominant problem in all companies.
 By practicing proper performance appraisals and employee promotion, this problem can be tackled.

-So, for reasons stated above, companies must promote deserving employees in timely intervals.
-Promoting equals progress and progress is what’s best for business.
+So, for the reasons stated above, companies must promote deserving employees in timely intervals.
+Promoting equals progress, and progress is what’s best for business.